 - Protect yourself from mosquito bites.
 There is no vaccine or medication that protects against dengue fever.

 Rift Valley fever

 Rift Valley fever is a viral disease that can cause severe flu-like symptoms.
 In some cases, it can be fatal.
-It is spread to humans through contact with infected animal blood or tissues, eating or drinking unpasteurized dairy, or from a mosquito bite.
+It is spread to humans through contact with infected animal blood or tissues, from the bite of an infected mosquito, or eating or drinking unpasteurized dairy.
 Risk is generally low for most travellers.
-Protect yourself from bites and avoid infected animals and unpasteurized dairy.
+Protect yourself from insect bites and avoid animals, particularly livestock, and unpasteurized dairy.
 There is no vaccine available for Rift Valley fever.

-Travellers are cautioned to avoid contact with animals, including dogs, monkeys, snakes, rodents, birds, and bats.
-Certain infections found in some areas in West Africa, like avian influenza and rabies, can be shared between humans and animals.
+Travellers are cautioned to avoid contact with animals, including dogs, livestock (pigs, cows), monkeys, snakes, rodents, birds, and bats, and to avoid eating undercooked wild game.

 Tuberculosis is an infection caused by bacteria and usually affects the lungs.

 For most travellers the risk of tuberculosis is low.